Sara Underwood Spills Out Of Plunging One-Piece While ‘Cooling Off’ After Hot Springs Visit

-Sara Underwood turned up the heat —literally — in her latest Instagram post.
-The model shared a new photo on her feed on Friday where she posed in a small, homemade tub or pool while wearing a cut-out, plunging one-piece.
-In the caption, Sara revealed that she was cooling down after a visit to a hot springs.
+Sara Underwood turned up the heat — literally — in her latest Instagram post.
+The model shared a new photo on her feed on Friday where she posed in a small homemade tub or pool while wearing a cut-out, plunging one-piece.
+In the caption, Sara revealed that she was cooling down after a visit to a hot spring.

-The photo showed Sara sitting on the edge of the barrel, inside what appeared to be a dimly-lit shed or cabin.
-Behind her, a ceiling window could be seen looking out into the green forest.
+The photo showed Sara sitting on the edge of the barrel, inside what appeared to be a dimly lit shed or cabin.
+There was a ceiling window behind her that offered a view of the green forest.
 A small sliver of sunlight poured in through the glass and highlighted Sarah’s toned body.
 She looked ready for a dip in the water in her skimpy swimwear.

-Sara’s suit featured red fabric with a white, geometric pattern all over.
+Sara’s suit featured red fabric with a white geometric pattern all over.
 The top was cut in two panels that ran over her chest, leaving the back open and providing a deep V-neckline.
 The panels just barely contained Sara’s busty chest, though, as her ample cleavage spilled out at the center.
 A fair amount of sideboob was on display as well.

-Meanwhile, the sides of the swimwear featured striped cut-outs that drew attention to Sara’s hourglass figure and showed off some major skin, while the front hugged her flat tummy.
-The lower half of Sara’s suit had high cuts that came up high above her hips, leaving her long, lean legs exposed.
+The sides of the swimwear featured striped cutouts that drew attention to Sara’s hourglass figure and showed off some major skin, while the front hugged her flat tummy.
+The lower half of Sara’s suit had cutouts that came up high above her hips, leaving her long, lean legs exposed.

-Sara accessorized her outfit with a red pom-pom beanie over her medium-length, blond locks.
+Sara accessorized her outfit with a red pompom beanie over her medium-length blond locks.
 She appeared to be makeup-free, though the model hardly needed any coverage for her natural beauty.

-Sara leaned to one side slightly, giving fans a few of her bare, round booty.
-She arched her back in a way that further emphasized her figure and looked out the window with parted lips.
+Sara slightly leaned to one side, giving fans a view of her bare round booty.
+She arched her back in a way that further emphasized her figure, and she looked out the window with parted lips.

 Sara’s post garnered more than 51,000 likes and nearly 300 comments in one hour, proving to be a hit with her fans.
 Many of the model’s followers left praise for her flawless physique in the comments section.